-3. The name of the password file is derived from the SSSIDPWF parameter.
-Ensure that you add this parameter to the ORAENV file of the instance that you want to start:
+3. The name of the password file is derived from the SSSIDPWF environment variable.
+Ensure that you add this environment variable to the ORAENV file of the instance that you want to start:

 '''

 SSSIDPWF = password_file

 '''

 4. The parameter REMOTE\LOGIN\PASSWORDFILE must be set to EXCLUSIVE in the initialization file of the instance: